Yeshua Taught Us How To Love

 Much of Yeshua’s ministry was focused on these two commandments:

-“Teacher, which commandment in the Torah is the greatest?”
-He said to him, “ ‘You shall love the Lord your God with all your heart and with all your soul and with all your mind.’
-This is the greatest and first commandment.
-And a second is like it: ‘You shall love your neighbor as yourself.’
-On these two commandments hang all the Law and the Prophets.”
+“Teacher, which is the greatest commandment in the law?”
+Jesus said to him, “‘You shall love the Lord your God with all your heart, with all your soul, and with all your mind.’
+This is the first and great commandment.
+A second likewise is this, ‘You shall love your neighbor as yourself.’
+The whole law and the prophets depend on these two commandments.”

 Loving our Neighbor

-“You have heard that it was said to those of ancient times, ‘You shall not murder,’ and ‘whoever murders shall be liable to judgment.’
-But I say to you that if you are angry with a brother or sister, you will be liable to judgment, and if you insult a brother or sister, you will be liable to the council, and if you say, ‘You fool,’ you will be liable to the hell of fire.
-So when you are offering your gift at the altar, if you remember that your brother or sister has something against you, leave your gift there before the altar and go; first be reconciled to your brother or sister, and then come and offer your gift.
+“You have heard that it was said to the ancient ones, ‘You shall not murder;’ and ‘Whoever murders will be in danger of the judgment.’
+But I tell you that everyone who is angry with his brother without a cause will be in danger of the judgment.
+Whoever says to his brother, ‘Raca!’ will be in danger of the council.
+Whoever says, ‘You fool!’ will be in danger of the fire of Gehenna.
+If therefore you are offering your gift at the altar, and there remember that your brother has anything against you, leave your gift there before the altar, and go your way.
+First be reconciled to your brother, and then come and offer your gift.

 These are all examples of unloving attitudes.
 Anger with a brother or sister violates the sixth commandment (not to murder).
 Moreover, it violates the commandment to love our neighbor.